trustedchild/ecommify/README.md

 ### Built With (Technology)

 - Java
-- Postgresql - to manipulate and store my data.
+- Postgresql - to manipulate and store data.
 - Docker - to host database.
 - Apache maven - to manage dependencies.
 - Junits - for unit testing.